-From her new base in Cheshire, England, Charlotte works with her own Lusitano horses, carries out programmes of schooling with clients’ horses and offers instruction in classical approaches to horsemanship.
+From her base in Cheshire, England, Charlotte works with her own horses, carries out programmes of schooling with clients’ horses and offers instruction in classical approaches to horsemanship.
 She continues to travel internationally to deliver her programme of clinics for horse and rider.

 Read an article about Charlotte in Horses for Life magazine here.
 Part 2 of the interview is here.